First: "Sealer" is usually an impregnator

 Hard water mineral residue is common here.

 Sealing does not stop deposits from forming, but it can help reduce absorption of certain staining agents so cleanup is easier.
+If the stone is already etched, scratched, or hazy, sealing should usually happen after countertop polishing and restoration, not before it.

 Tags: